apache/flink-docker/README.md

 ) repo via a pull request.

-Note: Since this script requires the `bashbrew` binary and a compatible version of Bash, the script `generate-stackbrew-library-docker.sh` can be used to invoke the script in a Docker container with the necessary dependencies.
+Note: Since this script requires the `bashbrew` binary and a compatible version of Bash, the script `generate-stackbrew-library-docker.sh` can be executed on developer's local machine and it will invoke the script in a Docker container, which will be pulled from the internet automatically, with the necessary dependencies.

-Example:
+Example([official-images](https://github.com/docker-library/official-images) repo has been cloned locally):

     ./generate-stackbrew-library-docker.sh > /path/to/official-images/library/flink